 One option is to accept the local authority’s decision and for your child to attend the school that the local authority has proposed.
 You can focus on working with the school to make sure your child will have the support they need.

 You can also request mediation with the local authority to try and reach an agreement about the best way forward for your child.
 Find out more in our factsheet on Mediation.

-If your placing request is refused, or you have not had a decision about your placing request by the new extended timescales, you also have the right to appeal the decision.
+If your placing request is refused, or you have not had a decision about your placing request by the local authority’s deadline, you also have the right to appeal the decision.
 You will normally appeal the decision to the local education appeal committee.
 In some cases, your appeal should go to the Additional Support Needs Tribunal.
-Page 12 of our factsheets on School placements explains where and when to make your appeal.
+Page 12 of our factsheet on School placements explains where and when to make your appeal.

 If you do submit an appeal, it may take longer than normal to get a date for your appeal to be heard and there may also be changes to how the process works.
 To find out more, see our pages on the changes to education appeal committees and the Additional Support Needs Tribunal.